-The Agricultural Land Commission Act, its regulations, and Orders of the Commission take precedence on matters of land use and subdivision in the ALR.
-The Act and its regulations generally prohibit or restrict non-farm use and subdivision of ALR lands, unless otherwise permitted or exempted.
-The Regional Board assists in the administration of the ALR land by reviewing applications for subdivision, non-farm use, inclusion and exclusion of land in the ALR, and by determining if an application should be forward the ALC.
-The policies established in this Plan will provide guidance for future Regional Board review on these applications
+The Agricultural Land Commission Act, regulations and Orders of the Commission take precedence on matters of land use and subdivision in the ALR.
+The Act and regulations generally prohibit or restrict non-farm use and subdivision of ALR lands, unless otherwise permitted or exempted.
+The Regional Board assists in the administration of the ALR land by commenting on applications for subdivision, non-farm use, inclusion of land in the ALR, and exclusion of land from the ALR.
+The policies established in this Plan will provide guidance for future Regional Board comments on these applications.

-- 5.1.1 Agricultural lands in Popkum-Bridal Falls shall be preserved by preventing fragmentation of farms, supporting AGRICULTURAL land uses in accordance with the Agricultural Land Commission Act and its regulations, minimizing conflicts between agriculture and other land uses, and avoiding the development of rural residential subdivisions in the Agricultural Land Reserve. - 5.1.2 Agricultural activities in the Plan area should be conducted in an environmentally sensitive and sustainable manner that is consistent with the Environmental Management Act and associated regulations. - 5.1.3 The Regional Board values agriculture and its contribution to the local economy, availability of local food products and the rural character of Popkum-Bridal Falls. - 5.1.4 The Regional Board supports the efficient and clustered siting and size of on-farm residential uses in order to provide more space for farming uses.
-The Regional Board may consider options for Farm Home Plate bylaw provisions to further protect farming activities. - 5.1.5 The Regional Board will consider applications which support a broad range of agricultural opportunities and uses which: - a. are supplementary and ancillary to farm use; - b. support value-added activities that improve farm viability; - c. are consistent with the environmental policies of this Plan; - d. will not jeopardize the long-term productivity of farmland; and - e. adhere to the Agricultural Land Commission Act and its regulations.
+- 5.1.1 Agricultural lands in Popkum-Bridal Falls shall be preserved by preventing the subdivision of farms, supporting AGRICULTURAL land uses, minimize conflicts between agriculture and other land uses, and avoiding the development of rural residential subdivisions in the Agricultural Land Reserve. - 5.1.2 Agricultural activities in the Plan area should be conducted in an environmentally sensitive and sustainable manner that adhere to guidelines as provided by the Ministry of Agriculture's Environmental Farm Plan Program and other best practices. - 5.1.3 The Regional Board values agriculture and its contribution to the local economy, availability of local food products and the rural character of Popkum-Bridal Falls. - 5.1.4 Applications for the exclusion of Agricultural Land Reserve (ALR) lands in the West Popkum area designated AGRICULTURAL shall be given consideration in conjunction with the West Popkum Local Area policies in Section 6.0. - 5.1.5 The Regional Board supports the efficient and clustered siting and size of residential uses in order to provide for farming uses. - 5.1.6 The Regional Board will work with the Ministry of Agriculture and the Agricultural Land Commission to provide for a broader range of agricultural opportunities and uses which: - a. are supplementary and ancillary to farm use; - b. support value-added activities that improve farm viability; - c. are consistent with the environmental policies of this Plan; and - d. will not jeopardize the long-term productivity of farmland.

-5.1.6 The Plan designates all land within the Agricultural Land Reserve (ALR) as AGRICULTURAL with the exception of certain areas in the Fraser River foreshore and surrounding Cheam Lake which are designated as conservation.

-- 5.1.7 AGRICULTURAL areas may be extended or created through Plan amendment where additional areas suited to farm production are identified through an application process or pursuant to the Agricultural Land Commission Act and its regulations. - 5.1.8 Where land presently within the Agricultural Land Reserve is excluded from the Agricultural Land Reserve; or, found to be exempted under Section 23(1) of the Agricultural Land Commission Act; the provisions of the Official Community Plan shall be binding and the lands shall remain in AGRICULTURAL designation until the land is redesignated by bylaw amendment.
+- 5.1.7 The Plan designates all land within the Agricultural Land Reserve (ALR) as AGRICULTURAL. - 5.1.8 AGRICULTURAL areas may be extended or created through Plan amendment where additional areas suited to farm production are identified through an application process or pursuant to the Agricultural Land Commission Act and the Agricultural Land Reserve Use, Subdivision and Procedure Regulation. - 5.1.9 Where land presently within the Agricultural Land Reserve is, pursuant to the Agricultural Land Commission Act, excluded from the Agricultural Land Reserve; or, found to be exempted under Section 23(1) of the Agricultural Land Commission Act; the provisions of the Official Community Plan shall be binding and the lands shall remain in AGRICULTURAL designation until the land is re-designated by bylaw amendment.